 Undergraduates at Yeshiva University can get a head start on their medical education and career by enrolling in one of our multiple combined and joint degree programs.
 Our pre-health academic advisers are also available to guide students every step of the way, from the moment they enter YU to preparing for their MCAT or DAT, and beyond.

-On the graduate level, YU is home to one of the nation’s top medical schools—the Albert Einstein College of Medicine.
+On the graduate level, YU is affiliated with one of the nation’s top medical schools—the Albert Einstein College of Medicine.
 Einstein is also one of the most selective medical schools in the country, with some 7,400 applications for 183 first-year places.

 YU presents undergraduates with a rich array of combined and joint degree programs in the health professions—such as nursing, optometry, physical therapy, podiatry and more—offered in conjunction with the University’s graduate or professional schools or other prestigious academic institutions.